 - 1. Overview aims and objectives of Bryn Tirion Hall

 - 2. Type of Accommodation

 - 3. Ethos and Philosophy of Care

 - 4. Responsible body

 - 5. Governance

 - 6. Staffing, Qualifications and Supervision

 - 7. Admission Criteria and Policy

+- 8. Arrangements to Support the Therapeutic Needs of the Child

-- 8. Arrangements to Protect & Promote the Health of Children
+- 9. Arrangements to Protect & Promote the Health of Children

-- 9. Arrangements for Education & Private Study
+- 10. Arrangements for Education & Private Study

-- 10. Arrangements to promote Hobbies, Recreational and Cultural Activities
+- 11. Arrangements to promote Hobbies, Recreational and Cultural Activities

-- 11. Arrangements for Children's Religious Instruction & Observance
+- 12. Arrangements for Children's Religious Instruction & Observance

-- 12. Arrangements for Consultation with the young people
+- 13. Arrangements for Consultation with the young people

-- 13. Arrangements for contact between a young person their parents/carers, relatives and friends
+- 14. Arrangements for contact between a young person their parents/carers, relatives and friends

-- 14. Medication administration
+- 15. Medication administration

-- 15. Behavioural Management
+- 16. Behaviour Support

-- 16. Complaints procedure
+- 17. Complaints procedure

-- 17. Reviews
+- 18. Reviews

-- 18. Communication
+- 19. Communication

-- 19. Arrangements when young people who go missing
+- 20. Arrangements when young people go missing

-- 20. Safeguarding procedures
+- 21. Safeguarding procedures

-- 21. Fire Procedures
+- 22. Fire Procedures